When They Used What I Told Them Against Me

 I was wrong.

-That conversation was recorded without my knowledge or consent.
+Someone recorded the conversation without my knowledge or consent.
 I have never heard the recording.
-I don’t know what parts were kept, what was edited out, or how context was removed.
-I only know what happened after.
+I don’t know which parts they kept, what they edited out, or how they stripped context.
+I know only what happened after.
+For context on what led to this conversation, see when your own circle tries to distort your reality.

 The Slow Rollout

 They didn’t release everything at once.
-The information spread gradually over months and years.
+The information spread over months and years.

-First, I noticed family members acting different.
+Family members started acting different.
 Surface conversations continued.
 They smiled.
-We talked about normal things.
-But something fundamental had shifted underneath.
+Normal topics, normal tone.
+But something fundamental had shifted.
 They knew something I didn’t know they knew.

 Friends disappeared without explanation.
-People who had been part of my life simply weren’t anymore.
+People who once filled my life simply stopped showing up.

 When I tried to start a small business, potential clients and contacts would drop hints.
-Small comments that let me know they had information about me.
+Small comments letting me know they had information about me.
 Then they would withdraw.
 No explanation.
-No chance to address whatever they had heard.
+No chance to address whatever they heard.

 This wasn’t a single incident.
-This was a sustained campaign that required ongoing effort and coordination.
-Someone was actively distributing information to different circles of my life – family, friends, business contacts – while keeping me in the dark about what was being shared.
+Someone actively distributed information to different circles of my life: family, friends, business contacts.
+All while keeping me in the dark.

 The Peacocking